Shakespeare by the Sea, Halifax: History

 In 2005, the Canada Day performance was The Midnight Twelfth Night, which began at midnight and concluded with the marriage of founders Patrick Christopher-Carter and Elizabeth Murphy.
 Following the sudden passing of Christopher-Carter later that year, in 2006 Elizabeth Murphy and Jennie Raymond formed a co-artistic directorship to steer the company through a transitional year.
 In 2007, Elizabeth Murphy took over as Artistic Director.

 In some years a one-off peripatetic performance is staged, using various local, historic sites and batteries as dramatic settings for the play.
 To date, the company has performed Hamlet at the Prince of Wales Martello Tower twice, Richard III at the Sir Sandford Fleming Tower and at the Halifax Citadel, Henry V at the Halifax Citadel, King Lear at the Halifax Citadel, Julius Caesar in the historic courthouse on Spring Garden Road and Measure for Measure at the Prince of Wales Martello Tower.

-Murphy has led the drive to develop the rehearsal and office space that the company uses into The Park Place Theatre, an 82-seat black box venue, to be used in the event of poor weather during the summer.
-The theatre has allowed the company to expand its operations into the spring and fall with small scale productions happening on an annual basis.
+Murphy led the drive to develop the rehearsal and office space that the company uses into The Park Place Theatre, an 82-seat black box venue, to be used in the event of poor weather during the summer.
+The theatre has allowed the company to expand its operations into the spring and fall with small-scale productions happening on an annual basis.
 The venue has also become a valued rehearsal and performance space for other small theatre companies based in Nova Scotia from September to May each year.

 In 2012, longtime Artistic Associate Jesse MacLean joined Elizabeth Murphy as a Co-Artistic Director.
 Since 2003, MacLean has directed over two dozen productions for the company.

 2013 marked the 20th season of professional theatre presentation by Shakespeare By The Sea.
 The company played to 13,000 over 68 performances in Point Pleasant Park, making it one of the most successful seasons in recent years.

+In 2013, Shakespeare by the Sea was presented with the Theatre Nova Scotia Robert Merritt Legacy Award.

+In 2019, Shakespeare by the Sea launched The Studio at Shakespeare by the Sea, a theatre school encompassing training programs in Shakespeare and Musical Theatre performance for young people.
+Jade Douris O'Hara joined the staff as the company's first-ever Resident Artist, and as the Studio Director.